All photos, video, and article by Jesús Ian Kumamoto

 “There’s a deep, deep part of us that nothing can touch,” she says.
 “Not drugs, not hormones.
 I want people that are thinking of transitioning to know that doing so won’t solve all your problems.”

 Regardless, she wants surgery.
 Alex knows that it won’t fix everything, but she already feels happier ever since she started taking hormones.
 Her breasts are getting bigger.
 Her features softer.
-But even after she spends thousands on procedures and pills, her life and safety will be uncertain.
+But even after she spends thousands on procedures and pills, her life and safety will remain uncertain.

 According to the Health Research Fund, 13% of women between the ages of 18-44 identify as bisexual, compared to less than 2% of men.
-Nonetheless, there are about 74 bars for gay men but only 3 bars that cater to mostly lesbians in New York City, according to Gay Cities.
-This means that many bisexual and lesbian women have fewer opportunities to meet other each other in the same types of spaces that exist for gay men.
+Nonetheless, there are about 74 bars for gay men but only 3 bars that cater to mostly lesbians in New York City, according to travel website Gay Cities.
+This means that many bisexual and lesbian women have fewer opportunities to meet each other in the same types of spaces that exist for gay men.

 Bisexual, but not Your Sex Toy (New York City, 2017)